Go Beyond Marrakesh: A National Geographic Journey Across Morocco

 The gorge, in fact, comprises multiple separate gorges created by the Dades River’s flow, and it is accessible through a local road called the ‘Road of a Thousand Kasbahs.’
 Those navigating its winding turns will encounter awe-inspiring rock formations in shades varying from beige and tan to golden, rust red, and muted mauve.

 Overlooking the valley, the historical kasbahs and ksour (fortified villages) of the Berber people stand tall, as the river sustains the lush palm and almond tree groves below.
 Some of these villages are still inhabited by locals, while many kasbahs have been transformed into boutique hotels catering to adventurers.
+For me, this is easily one of the best things to do in Morocco.

 Where to stay in Dades Gorge: Hotel Xaluca Dades – this luxury hotel is perfectly located in the heart of the Dades Gorge, all rooms have an amazing view of the Valley and the spa here is incredible.

-Is Morocco Safe?
+Is Morocco Safe? šŸ‡²šŸ‡¦

+While safety is always a top concern when planning a trip to North Africa, fear not, Morocco is actually one of the safest destinations in the region.
 Over the years, the Moroccan government has made significant strides in enhancing security for both locals and visitors.
-From the bustling city centres to the picturesque countryside, you’ll find a robust police presence and diligent security measures in place.
-Even in the most touristic areas, you’ll notice the reassuring presence of uniformed and plainclothes officers.
+From the bustling city centres to the picturesque countryside, you’ll find a police presence and diligent security measures in place.
+Even in the most touristic areas, you’ll notice the reassuring presence of officers.

 That being said, it is always essential to exercise common sense and maintain situational awareness, just as you would in any destination.
+Petty theft and pickpocketing can occur, especially in crowded areas.
+So, taking simple precautions like keeping your belongings secure and not flaunting valuables can help to mitigate any risks.

-What to eat in Morocco
+What to eat in MoroccošŸ“

-Moroccan cuisine is known for its rich and flavourful dishes, often featuring a mix of savoury and sweet flavours, aromatic spices, and fresh herbs.
-Some typical and extremely delicious Moroccan dishes include:
+Moroccan cuisine is known for its rich and amazingly flavourful dishes, often featuring a mix of savoury and sweet flavours, aromatic spices, and fresh herbs.

 • Tagine: a delicious slow-cooked stew made with meat (often lamb or chicken), vegetables, and spices, served in a traditional clay pot called a tagine.